 Another possibility is to lie down together with your baby.
 When you lie down, the milk tends to flow more slowly, helping your baby to swallow less air.

 Older babies also get distracted quite easy.
-Try going to a quite place when nursing.
+Try going to a quite place when nursing, or use a blanket to cover your baby.

 My baby got his first teeth – scary!